 - Cool & Eat: Let your apple bread rest in the pan for about ten minutes.
 Then turn out onto a rack to finish cooling.
-Dig in!
+Once the bread has cooled, slice it up and dig in!

 This recipe works perfectly with two 8″ x 4″ loaf pans.
 Here’s my favorite pans – they’re heavy duty and always release breads perfectly.
 I like their slightly smaller size, just a touch smaller than a more common 1-pound loaf pan.

 - As I’ve mentioned before, shred your apples.
 This is actually less work than dicing, the method that many apple bread recipes call for.
 Plus, this method distributes the apples all throughout the bread.

 - Don’t skip any steps.
 It will probably be tempting to skip the step where the apples and sugar sit for a bit.
 It does add prep time, but trust me, it’s worth it!

 - Don’t over mix your batter.
 Just mix it enough so that all the dry ingredients are worked in and you don’t see any bits of flour.